VIP AUDIO 2/12 – Podcast of Honor w/Ryan Sullivan & Tyler Sage: Ryan's in-person experience at Free Enterprise, full card breakdown, notes on initial showings of Slex and Session Moth Martina, more (76 min) -

 (Search "wade keller" to subscribe in podcast app or CLICK HERE to subscribe in Apple Podcasts.)

-SHOW SUMMARY: In this episode of Podcast of Honor, Ryan discusses his in-person experience at Free Enterprise, including his time back stage during the show.
+SHOW SUMMARY: In this episode of Podcast of Honor, Ryan discusses his in-person experience, including his time back stage during the show.
 Tyler and Ryan also break down the full card that took place at Free Enterprise.
 Plus notes on the initial showings of Slex and Session Moth Martina, as well as notes on Marty’s booking compared to the booking in 2019.

 DIRECT LINK: VIP AUDIO LINK